CERIT-SC/echo2/README.md

 ```

 ### Other options
 Echo specifies other options.
-You can list them by running
+You can list them by running `./Echo --help`.
-`./Echo --help`.
 You don't have to use them.
-Program will set
+Program will set them automatically.
-them automatically.

-Example of running the program using multiple options:
+Example of running program using multiple options:
 ``` bash
 ./Echo sequences.fastq -o result.fastq -n 8 --hash_size 28 -l log.txt --kmer 20
 ```